Coffee in Italy is all the rage. If you didn’t know any better, you’d think Italians invented it.

 Ristretto

 For the hardcore, a ristretto is a shortened shot of espresso.
-It uses the same amount of coffee, but about half as much water when making it, so it’s a highly concentrated burst of caffeine in your cup.
-If you’re pressed for time and can’t linger at the bar but need a caffeine fix, ristretto will do the trick.
+It uses the same amount of coffee but about half as much water.
+The result is a highly concentrated burst of caffeine.
+If you need a quick caffeine fix, ristretto will do the trick.

 A ristretto is the stronger cousin of espresso.
 Photo credit: Pxhere